Trictrac: Dice throws

+The dice

+Old dice carved from ivory or bone had imperfect faces and did not roll well.
+This same caveat applies to some modern precision dice for a different reason: they have perfectly flat faces but intentionally sharp edges.
+To improve random chance, both should be thrown against the opposite rail of the board using the same method as in craps, particularly if a dice cup outfitted with a lip is not being used.

+Dice with rounded corners may, in the interest of noise reduction, be rolled straight onto the board—particularly in friendly play—if the players mutually agree.

 Broken die

 Today, a die is said to be "broken" (cassé) when it is severely tilted.
 This was not always the case: there was one rule for a broken die, and another for a cocked (tilted) die.
 The dice could break due because they were mostly made of bone and were thrown quite violently against the opposite rail of the board.
 If a die broke in two and only one man showed its points, the throw was good.

 Rest corners

 A player's rest corner (coin de repos) is point number 11.
 Its occupation and release are subject to the following rules: